lam-thai-nguyen/Rice-Panicle-Extended/scripts/interactive_labelling/README.md

 ## Objective

 - **interactive_labelling** module allows for interactively clicking on non-processed ground truth images to (1) add and (2) remove objects (i.e., junctions).
-- After interaction, changes are saved in a copy of the adapted *.ricepr* file.
+- After interaction, changes are saved in a copy of the *.ricepr* file.
+- Images inside `../../data/processed/` will have their names marked with `[done]` to indicate changes have been saved.
+To re-edit/make new changes from scratch, simply omit the `[done]` from the image name and run the previous code again.

 ## Usage